Updated: Jan 24

 ― Yuval Noah Harari, Sapiens: A Brief History of Humankind

 The agricultural revolution increased agricultural production in parts of the world, beginning most markedly in the late 1960s.
 The initiatives resulted in the adoption of new technologies, including high-yielding varieties (HYVs) of cereals.
 It was associated with chemical fertilizers, agrochemicals, controlled water supply (usually involving irrigation), and newer methods of cultivation, including mechanization.
-All of these together were seen as a 'package of practices' to supersede 'traditional' technology and to be adopted as a whole.
+All of these were seen as a 'package of practices' to supersede 'traditional' technology and be adopted as a whole.

 Agrochemicals played a pivotal role in the revolution!

 Sharda Cropchem started as two proprietary firms, set up by Ramprakash Bubna and Sharda Bubna, respectively, and, in March 2004, changed to Sharda Worldwide Exports Private Limited combining the agrochemicals and non-agrochemicals businesses of the two firms.
 On September 18, 2013, it was converted into a public limited company with the name Sharda Cropchem Limited.